lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Issues/README.md

 In `api.py`, we have:
 - `/api/flag`: this will give us flag, but not so fast.
-- To access to `/api/flag` we must give server valid JWT token.
+- To access to `/api/flag` we must give server a valid JWT token.
 ```py
 f = open("flag.txt")
 secret_flag = f.read()